 4. Motorcycle Stability Control (MSC)

 MSC is another technology to reduce wheel slip, particularly when cornering.
 A bike with MSC will monitor data from wheel speed, lean angle, pitch angle, acceleration and braking pressure.
 The system will intervene if it senses the rider is losing control.
+Using an Inertial Measuring Unit, the MSC technology connects Cornering ABS, traction control and suspension management.

 Bike buying guide